sasa1977/erlangelist/README.md

 iex -S mix phx.server
 ```

-If all went well, the server will listen on the port 20080.
+If all went well, the server will listen on ports 20080 (http) and 20443 (https).

-If you have certbot, the server will self-certify, and also accept https traffic on port 20443.

 ## Deploying to the production server